 - Megalomaniac attitude of Kim Jong Un, who in the past has demonstrated acts of utter cruelty to satisfy his ego.

-- The conflict which involved territorial issue between North and South Korea has transformed into a tussle between the USA and North Korea.
-The launch of ICBM by North Korea on 4th July 2017 proves the point.
-It reduces the possibility of a local solution and if not resolved in time, it could lead into a full blown nuclear war.
+- The conflict which involved territorial issues between North and South Korea has transformed into a tussle between the USA and North Korea.
+The launch of an ICBM by North Korea on 4th July 2017 proves the point.
+It reduces the possibility of a local solution and if not resolved in time, it could lead to a full-blown nuclear war.

 Possible Solution to the Korean Conflict

-- Breaking Economic life line of North Korea with the support of China:
+- Breaking the Economic lifeline of North Korea with the support of China:

-- It is hard to achieve, especially when China consider North Korea as a strategic asset to engage USA without confronting the US directly.
+- It is hard to achieve, especially when China considers North Korea as a strategic asset to engage the USA without confronting the US directly.

 - Also, if cornered, there is a possibility that Kim Jong Un may take the nuclear path as a desperate measure.

-- A cyber-attack to paralyse the missile and nuclear weapon system of North Korea.
+- A cyber-attack to paralyze the missile and nuclear weapon system of North Korea.
 Like Stuxnet did to Iran:

 - North Korea has maintained a closed network and it’s very hard to judge how much damage cyber-attack can do.
 A mediocre success by cyber-attack would only make North Korea’s preparedness more robust.